msainsburydale/NeuralEstimators.jl/docs/src/workflow/examples.md

 plotrisk(assessment)
 ```

-In addition to assessing the estimator with respect to many parameter configurations, it is often helpful to visualise the empirical joint distribution of an estimator for a particular parameter configuration.
-This can be done by providing $J$ data sets simulated from the given parameter configuration.
+In addition to assessing the estimator with respect to many parameter configurations, it is often helpful to visualise the empirical joint distribution of an estimator for a particular parameter configuration and a particular sample size.
+This can be done by providing $J$ data sets simulated under a single parameter configuration.
 ```
 J = 100
 θ = sample(Ω, 1)